joaotavora/eglot/README.md

   variable, or fixing an import.
 Left click on diagnostics to check if there are any there;

-- `M-x eglot-help-at-point` asks the server for help for symbol at point.
+- `M-x eldoc` asks the Eldoc system for help at point (this command isn't specific to Eglot, by the way, it works in other contexts).

 - `M-x eglot-events-buffer` jumps to the events buffer for debugging communication with the server.